Sexual Harassment Policy (includes Sexual Violence/Assault)

 Students and other members of the University Community who feel they have been the victim of sexual harassment may file a complaint with any of the following:

-University administrators, faculty members, staff members, and volunteers who observe, or learn of sexual harassment directed against another member of the University Community must report the alleged sexual harassment to one of the following individuals within 7 days:
+University administrators, faculty members, staff members, and volunteers (except Confidential Reporters discussed below) who observe, or learn of sexual harassment directed against another member of the University Community must report the alleged sexual harassment to one of the following individuals within 7 calendar days:

 VIII.
 Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”) requires the University to compile and report information on certain crimes, including certain types of sexual violence/assault.
 The Clery Act also requires the University to issue “Timely Warnings” in certain circumstances.
 Consistent with the Clery Act, certain University administrators, faculty, and staff are required to report information on certain types of sexual violence/assault to the University Public Safety Department.
-The University Public Safety Department will assess the information provided to determine whether there is an on-going threat present and, if so, will initiate any required “Timely Warning.”
+The University Public Safety Department will assess the information provided to determine whether to initiate any required “Timely Warning.”

 IX.
 False Reports